liaodisen/STAT444-Project/README.md

-# Boston Housing Dataset Analysis
+# Spring 2024 STAT444 Final Project: Boston Housing Dataset Analysis

+Spring 2024 STAT444 was taught by Professor Alex Stringer, this course focused advanced regression techniques.
 We are analyzing the Boston Housing dataset for our STAT444 final project.

 ## Project Parts